noties/SharedPreferencesGenerator/README.md

 // The description for this preference was taken from: ru.noties.spg.sample.pref.Preferences.Simplest
 // Do not modify this file

-public final class SimplestPreference implements SPGPreferenceObject {
+public class SimplestPreference implements SPGPreferenceObject {

     public static final String PREFERENCE_NAME = "Simplest";
     public static final int PREFERENCE_MODE = 0;